aqafridi/Natural-Language-Processing/README.md

 **Week 1: Auto-correct using Minimum Edit Distance**

-- Create a simple auto-correct algorithm using minimum edit distance and dynamic programming

 **Week 2: Part-of-Speech (POS) Tagging**

-- Apply the Viterbi algorithm for POS tagging, which is important for computational linguistics

 **Week 3: N-gram Language Models**

-- Write a better auto-complete algorithm using an N-gram model (similar models are used for translation, determining the author of a text, and speech recognition)

 **Week 4: Word2Vec and Stochastic Gradient Descent**

-- Write your own Word2Vec model that uses a neural network to compute word embeddings using a continuous bag-of-words model

 ## Course 3: Sequence Models in NLP

-This is the third course in the Natural Language Processing Specialization.

 * [**Week 1: Sentiment with Neural Nets**](https://github.com/aqafridi/Natural-Language-Processing/tree/main/3.%20Natural%20Language%20Processing%20with%20Sequence%20Models/Week%201%20Neural%20Networks%20for%20Sentiment%20Analysis)